invinc1ble7/Bedrock-Server/README.md

 ```
 ### Now we will start the process of installing the Bedrock Server.
 #### Because the Bedrock Server only works with x86_64 architecture, we downloaded Box64 to run the Bedrock Server.
 Also, we added the command ```minecraft``` in order to start the Bedrock Server easily.
 Now enter ```ubuntu``` in order to start Ubuntu.
 #### After this we can download the current bedrock server from the [Minecraft Bedrock Server Download](https://www.minecraft.net/en-us/download/server/bedrock).
 Install the Minecraft Dedicated Server Software for Ubuntu (Linux).
-For that copy the URL from the Download website and go to your Ubuntu terminal.
+For that, copy the URL from the Download website and go to your Ubuntu terminal.
 ```
 mkdir Minecraft && cd Minecraft wget https://minecraft.azureedge.net/bin-linux/bedrock-server-1.20.81.01.zip # Current Minecraft version is 1.20.81.01